 In today’s post, I’m going to show you how to make your marketing so attractive, that people would miss it if it wasn’t there.

-How some people get it right
+How some brands get it right

-Yes, I have made additional purchases because of the Evernote newsletter, but they have never sold me anything.
-Think about that for a moment.
+Yes, I have made additional purchases because of the Evernote newsletter.
+However, they have never sold me anything.

-Leigh prompted me to write today’s post
+Leigh inspired me to write today’s post

 I’ll explain why in a moment.

-The best marketing brings independent value
+The best content marketing delivers value

-A great way for us to get this right, is to ask ourselves the following question: If I stopped my; marketing campaign, blog posts, email marketing, newsletters or social networking updates, etc, would people miss them?
+A great way for you to get this right, is to ask yourself the following question: “If I stopped publishing my newsletter, blog posts, email marketing or social networking updates, etc., would people miss them?”

-This is a marketing message… seriously!
+This is a marketing message.
+Seriously!

 - Hundreds of people email me every week, because of something they read on my blog or in the email version of the blog.